 The release of macOS Big Sur and Apple silicon in 2020 brought a lot of changes to the Mac environment.
 Apple introduced Rosetta 2 to help make those changes easier for developers and for Mac admins, by enabling code designed for older Intel-based hardware to run on the new Apple systems.
-As the transition to Apple silicon continues, Rosetta 2 still has a role to play.
+As the transition to Apple silicon continues, with the ongoing release of new Mac computers using the M1 chip, Rosetta 2 still has a role to play.
 Here’s what you as an admin need to know about it.

 What Rosetta 2 Does

 The first instance of Rosetta was released back in 2006 when Apple was transitioning its Mac architecture from PowerPC to Intel.
 That first version acted as a translation layer that let apps developed for the PowerPC architecture run on newer Intel-based devices.
 That first version of Rosetta translated code in real-time, so the user experience wasn’t always great.

 Apple made Rosetta 2 for similar reasons, this time to assist in the transition from Intel to Apple silicon.
 Apps—as well as plugins, add-ons, and extensions—created for Intel-based computers can’t run natively on Apple silicon devices.
 But with Rosetta 2, such apps can be translated so they run on Apple silicon.
 In its documentation, Apple says Rosetta 2 has no noticeable impact on performance.

 Although Rosetta 2 is a powerful tool that can help streamline the transition to Apple silicon, it still has one major issue that Mac admins need to deal with: It isn’t installed by default in macOS.
 And yet the problem that Rosetta 2 was originally designed to address—the fact that some important Mac apps don’t come in Universal builds—is still a thing.
 Here’s how to deal with both issues.